 - Kayak – this is an enclosed vessel and the person sits inside the kayak with legs extended and uses a double-bladed paddle.

-A range of paddling activities
+Types of paddling activities

 In most cases, the craft is adapted or designed to fit the demands of the intended environment.
 Some of the different types of canoeing and kayaking activities include: